-IAIM provides a variety of financial planning and consulting services to individuals and families, pursuant to a written financial planning and consulting agreement.
-Services are offered in several areas of a Client's financial situation, depending on their goals, objectives and financial situation.
-Financial planning is a

-International Assets Investment Management, LLC 111 North Orange Ave, Suite 1000, Orlando, FL 32801 Phone: (407) 254-1500 Fax: (407) 254-1505 http://www.iaac.com separate service from IAIM's investment management services.
-Clients have full discretion as to how they choose to implement the recommendations discussed in the financial plan.
+IAIM provides a variety of financial planning and financial consulting services to individuals and families, pursuant to the terms of a financial planning agreement and/or a financial consulting services agreement.
+Both financial planning and financial consulting services are separate service from IAIM's investment management services.
+Clients have full discretion as to how they choose to implement the recommendations provided in the financial plan and/or under the consulting services agreement.

-Financial planning and consulting services will usually include general recommendations for a course of activity or specific actions to be taken by the Client.
+The recommendations will usually include general recommendations for a course of activity, as well as specific actions to be taken by the Client.
 For example, recommendations may be made that the Client start or revise their investment programs, commence or alter retirement savings, establish education savings and/or charitable giving programs.
 IAIM may also refer Clients to an accountant, attorney or other specialist as appropriate for their unique situation.
 For certain financial planning engagements, the IAR will provide a written summary of Client's financial situation, observations, and recommendations.
-For consulting or ad-hoc engagements, the Advisor may not provide a written summary.
+For consulting or adhoc engagements, the Advisor may not provide a written summary.
 Plans or consultations are typically completed within six months of contract date, assuming all information and documents requested are provided promptly.
 An additional agreement will be required if the Client chooses to utilize the representative for further investment management services.